dhosborne/Writing-Samples/README.md

 # Writing-Samples
-Samples of programs i've written in various languages
+Samples of programs I've written in various languages